Jon Arbuckle: Development

 The character of Jon Arbuckle was envisioned by Jim Davis as an author surrogate and was the primary character of the comic strip Jon, created by Davis in 1976 and syndicated locally in the Indiana newspaper The Pendleton Times.
-Jon featured Jon Arbuckle alongside his pet cat, Garfield, and a dog named "Spot", who would eventually evolve into Odie.
-Davis eventually decided to replace Jon with Garfield as the main character, with the renamed Garfield strip achieving national syndication in 1978.
+Jon featured Jon Arbuckle alongside his pet cat, Garfield, roommate Lyman and Lyman's dog "Spot", who would eventually evolve into Odie.
+Davis eventually decided to refocus the strip on Garfield, with the renamed Garfield strip achieving national syndication in 1978.
 The Jon comics were published without copyright notices, making them and the prototypical Jon and Garfield characters public domain under pre-1977 copyright law.

+The character's name was taken from businessman John Arbuckle, who Davis had heard mentioned in a commercial for Yuban Instant Coffee.

 Fictional biography

 Jonathan Q. "Jon" Arbuckle is an American cartoonist who is the owner of Garfield and Odie.
 His exact age is unknown.
 Jon's age was given as 29 years old in a December 23, 1980, strip when he tells Garfield a joke that he "would be 30 but he was sick a year" (although given that this is presented in the context of Jon telling a joke, it is possible Jon may not have stated his actual age).
 In the episode "T3000" of The Garfield Show, he is described as 22.

 He and his pets live in Jim Davis's hometown of Muncie, Indiana, according to the television specials Garfield Goes Hollywood and Happy Birthday, Garfield.